Learn how to be a happy person by using these 7 simple steps to be happy with yourself.

 Yeah, those things send me (and my faithful shadow, Rage) into a tailspin.

 So, if that’s the case, how is it that I’m always smiling?

 Okay.
 First, I’m not always smiling.
 That makes me sound like a Looney Tunes character.

 But you will usually find me smiling or laughing.

 Lean closer and I’ll tell you.

-It’s because *super dramatic stage-whisper* I’ve discovered 7 steps to be happy with yourself.
+It’s because *super dramatic stage-whisper* I’ve discovered how to be a happy person by following seven steps to be happy with yourself.